MystryDawid/Weighted-a-star/README.md

 # aStar
-While programing a star path finder algorithm i have learned about python OOP
+While programing a star path finder algorithm i have learned python OOP

 This aStar assumes size and difficulty (from 0 to 100)